inivekin/abosa/abosa.typ

-the points in space which I call home, the quiet times connect a line that moments are permit tae roam.
-Lantern flare shot as a bullet, casting last light lobbed wi sorrow, ship adrifting is nae done yet, am nae dooned by flaming arrow.
+the points in space which I call home, the quiet times connect a line that moments are permit tae roam. the lantern flares when shot as bullet, an the cast light says tae sorrow, ship adrifting is nae done yet, am nae dooned by flaming arrow.
 Were I nae born tae stay alive,